-B. Probable Cause - Exclusion of Appellate Court Order
+B. Probable Cause-Exclusion of Appellate Court Order

-Turning to the merits, plaintiff argues first that the trial court erred in excluding from evidence the appellate court's March 8, 1996, Rule 23 order that reversed plaintiff's conviction in his criminal trial.
+- ¶ 97 Turning to the merits plaintiff argues first that the trial court erred in excluding from evidence our March 8, 1996, Rule 23 order that reversed plaintiff's conviction in his criminal trial.
 He argues that exclusion of the order tainted the jury's evaluation of probable cause.
-Plaintiff raised several alternative bases for admission of the order: (1) the law of the case doctrine; (2) collateral estoppel; and (3) relevance.
-For the following reasons, we conclude that the trial court did not err in excluding the Rule 23 order from evidence.

-The trial court is in the best position to make decisions regarding the admission of evidence.
+Plaintiff raised several alternative bases for admission of the order: (1) the law-of-the-case doctrine; (2) collateral estoppel; and (3) relevance.
+For the following reasons, we conclude that the trial court did not err in excluding the Rule 23 order from evidence. - ¶ 98 The trial court is in the best position to make decisions regarding the admission of evidence.
 People v.
 Slater, 228 Ill.
 2d 137, 151 (2008); In re Marriage of Walker, 386 Ill.
 App.
 3d 1034, 1042 (2008).
 We review evidentiary rulings for an abuse of discretion.
 Porter v.
 City of Chicago, 393 Ill.
 App.
 3d 855, 857 (2009).
 A trial court abuses its discretion where no reasonable person would take the view adopted by the court.
 Dawdy v.
 Union Pacific R.R.
 Co., 207 Ill.
-2d 167, 176-77 (2003).
-To establish malicious prosecution, a plaintiff must show: (1) the commencement or continuance of an original criminal or civil judicial proceeding by the defendant; (2) the proceeding terminated in a manner indicative of plaintiff's innocence; (3) the absence of probable cause; (4) malice; and (5) damages.
+2d 167, 176-77 (2003). - ¶ 99 To establish malicious prosecution, a plaintiff must show: (1) the commencement or continuance of an original criminal or civil judicial proceeding by the defendant; (2) that the proceeding terminated in favor of the plaintiff; (3) the absence of probable cause; (4) malice; and (5) damages.
 Swick v.
 Liautaud, 169 Ill.
 2d 504, 512 (1996).
 The failure to establish any one of the foregoing elements precludes recovery for malicious prosecution.
 Fabiano v.
 City of Palos Hills, 336 Ill.
 App.
-3d 635, 641 (2002).

-Plaintiff moved in limine to admit the appellate court's Rule 23 order, arguing that the order was the law of the case and was definitive as to whether there was probable cause to arrest plaintiff absent defendants' assertions that he confessed and, thus, was relevant to a key element of plaintiff's malicious prosecution claim.
-In the order, the appellate court held that plaintiff was in custody when the officers originally took him in for questioning, but that they lacked probable cause to do so; there was no probable cause until plaintiff made incriminating statements at the police station.
+3d 635, 641 (2002). - Plaintiff moved in limine to admit our Rule 23 order, arguing that the order was the law of the case and was definitive as to whether there was probable cause to arrest plaintiff absent defendants' assertions that he confessed and, thus, it was relevant to a key element of plaintiff's malicious-prosecution claim.
+In the order, we held that, when the officers originally took plaintiff in for questioning, they placed him in custody but lacked probable cause to do so; there was no probable cause until plaintiff made incriminating statements at the police station.
 Gauger, slip order at 27-28.
-The court further held that plaintiff's incriminating statements made during the interrogation should have been suppressed because they constituted the fruits of the illegal arrest.
+We further held that plaintiff's incriminating statements should have been suppressed because they constituted the fruits of the illegal arrest.
 Id. at 29.

-Defendants responded below by arguing that the law of the case doctrine did not apply to judgments reached in a separate and distinct proceeding.
-Although they conceded that the facts in the two cases overlapped, the matters were nonetheless separate and contained different legal issues, parties, and standards of proof.
-Addressing probable cause, defendants argued that the issue was not identical or relevant to the civil case.
-Thus, they urged that probable cause was not going to be relitigated in the civil suit because the precise issue was not addressed in the Rule 23 order.
-Defendants noted that the appellate court determined that there was no probable cause to arrest plaintiff.
-Defendants argued that plaintiff's current suit did not allege false arrest, 6 but only
+Defendants responded below by arguing that the law-of-the-case doctrine does not apply to a judgment reached in a separate and distinct proceeding.
+Although they conceded that the facts in the two cases overlapped, they asserted that the matters were nonetheless separate and contained different legal issues, parties, and standards of proof.
+Addressing probable cause, defendants argued that the issue in the criminal case was not identical or relevant in the civil case.
+Thus, they urged that probable cause in the criminal case was not going to be relitigated in the civil suit, because the precise issue was not the same.
+Defendants noted that we determined that there was no probable cause to arrest plaintiff.
+Defendants argued that plaintiff's current suit alleged not false arrest, but only malicious prosecution, which involves assessing whether probable cause existed when plaintiff was charged.
+In this regard, defendants urged, the Rule 23 order was limited to determining probable cause to arrest and did not address whether there was probable cause to institute or continue criminal proceedings against plaintiff.